+Given, elder travel is different from the backpacking days of our youth, but it doesn’t have to be gone.
 Accompanied senior travel makes the world safer, larger, brighter, and a lot more fun for the individual.

 A Personal Care Agreement (sometimes called a Personal Services Agreement) can be an effective way to avoid misunderstandings that could otherwise arise.

 Aging in Place and Senior Villages are beginning to sweep the country.
 Each “village” may vary slightly in their approach to helping seniors remain in their homes, but most have a combination of volunteer services and third party providers.
 From roofing contractors to picking up a prescription, their mission is to redefine how we live out our days: at home, in our homes, and not in nursing homes.

 Gardening is an excellent form of low impact exercise for senior citizens, the disabled, and people recovering from injury.
 Although some heavy tasks are inappropriate for people with compromised physical ability, many others offer a great opportunity to stretch muscles, improve muscle-tone, and gently increase heart rate.
 Planting seeds, pulling weeds, and pruning flowers are great occupational therapy activities.
 Raking leaves or planting a small tree can help maintain muscle, improve your balance, and increase your heart rate.

-Tips for the Alzheimer’s caregiver
+Tips for the Alzheimer’s Caregiver

 Older people who bring a friend or relative to the doctor with them report greater satisfaction with their medical care.
 The more active the companion is in asking questions, writing instructions, scheduling appointments, or helping with transportation, the more favorable the patients’ experience.

-What Kinds of Screening do Companions Undergo?
+Care for You® screens its senior companions rigorously.
 We conduct a criminal background check and check references carefully.
 We require an up-to-date TB test and up-to-date automobile insurance, and conduct a driving records check if the Companion is to provide transportation.

 Yes, we will keep you or your loved one with the same Companion to the greatest extent possible.
 This was a principle upon which the company was founded.
 Our experience with our own family elders has taught us that people don’t want strangers coming to their door, or a different person every day.